kohsuke/spark/docs/sql-ref-syntax-aux-show-databases.md

 ### Parameters
 ##### ***LIKE 'pattern'***:
 A string pattern that is used to match the databases.
-In pattern, * matches any number of characters.
+In pattern, `*` matches any number of characters.

 ### Examples
 {% highlight sql %}
 -- Lists all the databases.
 SHOW DATABASES;
--- Lists databases with name starting with string pattern `test` SHOW DATABSES LIKE `test*`;
+-- Lists databases with name starting with string pattern `test` SHOW DATABSES LIKE 'test*';
 -- Lists all databases.
 Keywords SCHEMAS and DATABASES are interchangeable.
 SHOW SCHEMAS;
 {% endhighlight %}